 If you think of more useful idioms using gros/grand/gras, list them in the comments and I’ll add them to the article -merci !

-So now just for fun – here is a very famous exercise of pronunciation (called “un virelangue”).
+So now just for fun – here is a very famous exercise of pronunciation (a tongue-twister is called “un virelangue” in French).

 Why did this make it through time?
 I have no clue!
 But it sure is hard to say fast!